“Are you okay?”

 swiftness and clench my fingers with a tightness.
 I need to prove there’s no

 weakness or paralysis in these limbs.
-I can also raise my right leg and make an
+I can also raise my right leg and circle

 My doctor informs me